danchoi/soywiki/README.markdown

 SoyWiki wiki pages are stored as text files named by WikiWord within subdirectories named after their namespace.
-So `recipies.SoyRaspberrySmoothie` would be written to `recipes/SoyRaspberrySmoothie`.
+So `recipes.SoyRaspberrySmoothie` would be written to `recipes/SoyRaspberrySmoothie`.

 You can't chain namespace words together.
 The maximum nesting level is 1.
 More